-Consistent with our mission to provide comprehensive pre-doctoral training in evidence based practices, we offer a highly-selective externship for advanced doctoral level psychology graduate students.
+Consistent with our mission to provide comprehensive pre-doctoral training in evidence based practices, CBT California offers a highly-selective externship for advanced doctoral level psychology graduate students.
 As part of the placement, externs receive training and supervision on CBT, DBT and other empirically supported treatments, as well as attend group supervision, weekly didactics and participate in research.
 A predominantly clinical position, practicum students provide individual and group therapy in the private practice setting in various treatment modalities, including DBT, CBT, ACT, and CBASP.
 At this time, we only accept applicants from Duke University, Pepperdine University, and Alliant University.
 Applications for practicum are accepted in February of each year.
 Applicants must be cleared by their Training Director to apply.
 Please contact your school for more information.

 Nature of Setting and Population Served

 Externs provide services in group practices settings including our Orange County, Long Beach, or Beverly Hills/LA location to a culturally diverse, sophisticated, and educated clientele.
 Service location for the externship will be determined with input from the extern, although all externs must attend the weekly DBT team meeting in person at our Long Beach office.
 Externs provide cognitive behavioral therapies (CBT, DBT, ACT and CBASP) to adults and adolescents in both individual and group formats.
 All settings are interdisciplinary and patients are seen for empirically supported treatments.